okirmis/rails-param-validation/docs/main-idea.md

-# Main Idea

-## What problem does this gem try to solve?
+# What problem does this gem try to solve?

 Let's say we expect a JSON body that contains an array of objects which contain - besides others - an array of timestamps (date-times), e.g.: